The AI Layoff Trap: Discussion

-More broadly, the literature has shown that AI delivers large productivity gains \citep{brynjolfsson2025generative}, that competitive pressure accelerates adoption \citep{li2025forced}, and that effective human oversight grows harder as AI improves \citep{bastani2025human}.
-Each of these findings documents a strong firm-level incentive to automate.
-Our model shows what happens when every firm acts on that incentive at once: the returns any one firm observes do not account for the demand that all firms collectively destroy, so private returns to AI systematically overstate the returns to the economy as a whole.

 \paragraph{Policy implications.} Much of the policy debate around AI-driven displacement focuses on how to respond after the fact, through retraining, income support, or regulation.
 Our results reframe the question: do competitive incentives drive firms to automate beyond what is collectively optimal?
 Even a planner who places zero weight on worker welfare would reduce the automation rate below the equilibrium level (\Cref{prop:surplus}).
-The problem is not that firms profit at workers' expense; it is that over-automation harms both groups, making correction a matter of eliminating waste rather than redistributing gains.
+Because over-automation leaves both firms and workers worse off, correcting it is a matter of eliminating waste, not of redistributing gains between them.
 Universal basic income, perhaps the most widely discussed response, raises living standards but does not change a single firm's incentive to automate (\Cref{sec:ubi}).
 Collective bargaining faces the same wall: because automation is a dominant strategy, no voluntary agreement among firms to restrain layoffs is self-enforcing (\Cref{sec:coase}).
 By Tinbergen's principle, a distinct market failure requires a distinct instrument; only a Pigouvian automation tax supplies it (\Cref{tab:policy}).
-No amount of retraining, income support, or bargaining will slow the arms race; only a tax on automation itself changes the calculus that drives it.
+This ordering reverses only in the post-labor limit, where the arms race has nothing left to correct and a profit-funded basic income becomes the operative policy rather than a palliative (\Cref{sec:postlabor}).

 One practical consideration bears on implementation: the model is a closed-sector game, and a unilateral automation tax could push adoption offshore, strengthening the case for multilateral coordination or border-adjustment mechanisms analogous to those used in carbon policy.